codatio/codat-docs/docs/using-the-api/custom-data.md

 <iframe
   src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZhBnE0b69-_VZ107d-i-I4pjgGFgMBGL0rVq7yxdUJZoKSsvcHY4wX-p9YZyA0zX-gU6-2e1eBkhI/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false"
   frameborder="0"
-  style={{ top: 0, left: 0, width: "100%", height: "400px" }}
+  style={{ top: 0, left: 0, width: "100%", height: "250px" }}
 ></iframe>

 ## Configure custom data

-### Create new custom data type
+#### Create new custom data type

-Use our Configure custom data (OAS LINK) endpoint to create a new data type and its associated data source for each integration you require.
-Make your custom configuration as similar as possible to our standard data types so you can interact with them in exactly the same way.
-Note the following:
+Use our Configure custom data (OAS LINK) endpoint to create a new data type for each integration you require.
+Keep in mind these guidelines:

 - You can only indicate a single data source for each custom data type.
 - It is not possible to specify nested objects or arrays within the `requiredData` property.
 - You can query the underlying platform's API by specifying the query as part of the `dataSource` property.

+We advise you make your custom configuration as similar as possible to our standard data types so you can interact with them in exactly the same way.

 <Tabs>
   <TabItem value="request" label="Request">